-A weave is a quick way to add length or a new style to your hair.
+A weave is a quick way to add length, volume or a new style to your hair.
 Weaves are often applied with weaving glue to hold the fake hair in place.
-Even after the weave has been removed, it’s not uncommon for some of the glue to be left in your hair, and you’ll want to get it all out to prevent damage to your scalp and natural hair.
+After the weave has been removed, it’s not uncommon for some of the glue to be left in your hair, and you’ll want to get it all out to prevent damage to your scalp and natural hair.
 If shampooing doesn't do it, some easy home remedies can get the glue out for good.

 Wet your hair with warm water.
 Apply a generous squirt of dish soap to the palm of your hand and scrub it into your hair and scalp.
 Leave the soap in your hair for at least one hour before rinsing your hair.